 “You have a headache today, Mom?” he asks.

-These days, my migraines define me as much as my hair color and my poor comma, usage.
+These days, my migraine attacks define me as much as my hair color and my poor comma, usage.
 I hate it.
 Even though I’m one of 36 million Americans that suffer from this disorder, I feel very much alone and misunderstood.
-I’ve stopped telling people I get chronic migraines because of the judgment that goes along with it.
+I’ve stopped telling people I have chronic migraine because of the judgment that goes along with it.
 I’m generally met with a pitying look followed by, “Have you tried taking two Advil?” or my personal favorite, “Have you tried being less stressed?”
 It’s like telling a person with a broken leg to “walk it off.”
-They don’t get that a migraine is a neurological disorder that doctors don’t even fully understand.
-These well-meaning people view a migraine as merely a bad headache.
-Every migraineur knows that a true migraine is nothing that can be powered through.
+They don’t get that migraine is a neurological disorder that doctors don’t even fully understand.
+These well-meaning people view a migraine attack as merely a bad headache.
+Every migraineur knows that a true migraine attack is nothing that can be powered through.

-My husband tries his best to be supportive, but still my severe migraines cause friction between us.
+My husband tries his best to be supportive, but still my severe migraine attacks cause friction between us.
 The status of my head dictates whether or not we can have a date night or if he can keep that social engagement he’d had planned for months.
-On days that I’m totally down with a migraine, my husband must live my life as well his own — juggling work and parenting.
+On days that I’m totally down with a migraine attack, my husband must live my life as well his own — juggling work and parenting.
 This leaves me dealing with massive amounts of guilt.